techstackmedia/react-front-to-back/README.md

 In this section, you will learn how to use dynamic values in JSX elements to display content based on variables, and how to create lists of elements using the `map` function.
 Understanding these concepts is crucial for building interactive and data-driven React applications.

-### Public Folder

-The `public` folder contains the single-page application (SPA) entry point, `index.html`.
-The `div` with the id `root` serves as a placeholder for our entire frontend or UI.
-You can also include any external CDN links or remove comments from `index.html` optionally.
-Additionally, the `public` folder may include other static assets such as a favicon and images.

-### Src Folder

-The `src` folder is where you'll create your components and write the main logic for your application.
-This is where most of your development work will take place.

 ## Contributing

 If you'd like to contribute to this project, follow these steps: